Club Welfare Support

 LOOK out for the signs

-Sometimes it can be hard to know if your friend is going through a rough patch or whether there might be something more serious going on like anxiety or depression.
-You might notice that they are not hanging out with their friends as much anymore or are always tired and feeling down.
-They might be snappier or perhaps look a mess.
+Sometimes it can be hard to know if someone is going through a rough patch or whether there might be something more serious going on, like anxiety or depression.
+You might notice that they are not hanging out with friends, aren’t present at training, or are always tired and feeling down.
+They might be snappier, or perhaps look tired or a mess.
 When you notice these changes, check in with your friends to see if they’re OK.

 LISTEN to your friend’s experiences